 One of the things that drew me to ultimate was the many nuances of gender equality that are embedded within the sport.
-One example is the mixed division – a division in which men and women play high-caliber ultimate together on one team.
+One example is the mixed division – a division in which men and women play high-caliber ultimate together on one team and using The Best Tennis Shoes For Women With Astounding Traction.
 Another example is the ‘Open’ division, which is open to all genders and all ages.

 My appreciation for equality in ultimate was reinvigorated last week when Ultimate Canada announced the addition of the Women’s Master’s division in CUCs for Vancouver, 2013.
 This was reminiscent of the excitement when Canada agreed to send its first-ever women’s master’s team (+30yrs of age) to Japan to compete at the World Ultimate and Guts Championships 2012.